 Darjeeling’s narrow lanes throw up surprises at each turn – you may chance upon a charming tea parlour selling teapots or an ancestral shop with exquisite Tibetan artefacts and jewellery.
 In this charming hill station, you can shop till you drop and rejuvenate yourself with a cup of tea on every street.
 Here are some shops and restaurants worth visiting.

 Centrally located on Nehru Road, Hasty Tasty has been around for about two decades.
 Crowded during lunch hours, this vegetarian, self-service restaurant serves North Indian, South Indian and Chinese cuisine.
 Grab a table by the window, and tuck into wholesome, simple food.
-Try the North India and South Indian Thali.
+Try the North Indian and South Indian Thali.

 At the centre of Chowrasta and Nehru Road, Hotel Shangri-La is a reputed name for its food and service.
 The restaurant’s old world charm makes it ideal for a leisurely drink and scrumptious meal in the evening.
 Do try the Malaysian flat noodles called Kway Teow and Dragon Prawns here.